 Chicken Laws In Nebraska

 City and state ordinances differ on coop/pen size, proximity to homes and roads, noise levels, sanitary conditions, and zoning restrictions.
 If there is a homeowners association in the area where you live, check with them and the local ordinances.
 The chickens in many cities must be confined at all times.
-The following are some of the cities in Nebraska that allow raising chickens and the conditions.
+Below are examples of cities in Nebraska that permit chicken raising, along with their respective conditions.

 Lincoln, Nebraska, does allow chickens, but there are restrictions.
 It allows 7 – 30 for Bantam, miniatures, or other fowl weighing less than 3 lbs while only 3-20 for chickens, ducks, or other fowl, each weighing between 3-5 lbs.